Hello again!

 In this post we will review the conditional sentences.
 Here we are going to study only one type of the three that exist: the First Conditional.

 Conditional sentences serve to express situations that are likely (or certain) to occur in the future if the condition indicated is fulfilled.
+For example:

 If the price comes down, more people will buy it